garden resolutions: what i’ll do differently

 7. Speaking of supports, rethink the ones for many vegetables.
 I need to study up and see what I can build for cucumbers, squash, peas, beans.
 A related resolve: Grow my pole beans one variety to a teepee, or two very different kinds to a support (such ‘Romano’ (flat green pod) and ‘Rattlesnake’ (round purple-flecked pod) or a gold-podded type, but not two basic green ones to one single trellis.
 What a mess to tell apart.

 And this: Set up one or two entire bean teepees for bean varieties I’ll harvest dry.
 On more than one occasion, I think I picked young pods of shelling beans.
 Oops.

 8. Erect support wires around my raised bed of raspberries.
 What a mess!
 I’m studying up on easy, effective berry-support designs (pdf).

-9. Now—before I forget—write down what vegetable varieties really pleased me (such as ‘Aunt Ada’s Italian’ pole bean, above) and which didn’t, so I make room for the former and not for the latter in 2013.
+9. Now—before I forget—write down what vegetable varieties really pleased me (such as ‘Aunt Ada’s Italian’ pole bean, above) and which didn’t, so I make room for the former and not for the latter next time.
 I had particular revelations among the peas, the beans, and also with broccoli.

 11. Be a more ruthless pruner.
 Not a butcher, mind you, but extending a firmer hand to things that want to try to take over the path, for instance.
 There is no cure for too-stingy spacing at planting time, but certain things can be kept in check if Mommy has a firm resolve, and a firm grip on her pruning shears.

 12. Remember to walk back inside and look out the window, before taking shovel to ground to implement any above decisions.
-The best-laid home landscape plans start from inside, looking out, I think; that’s always been my conviction, and remains my resolve as I think about 2013 and the garden-to-be.
+The best-laid home landscape plans start from inside, looking out, I think; that’s always been my conviction, and remains my resolve as I think about the year ahead and the garden-to-be.